Chapter 17 Apriori and Post-Hoc Comparisons

 There are other variants of this sort of multistage procedure, including sorting from highest to lowest p-values, and using a Sidac correction for each test instead of a Bonferroni correction.
 They all produce similar results and the field has not settled on one procedure in particular.

 Now let’s get more exploratory and make some comparisons that we didn’t plan on making in the first place.
 These are called post hoc comparisons.
-For A Priori comparisons, we only needed to adjust for the FW rate associated with the number of planned comparisons.
-For post hoc comparisons, we need to adjust to not just the comparisons we feel like making, but for all possible comparisons of that type (e.g all possible pairwise comparisons or all possible contrasts).
+For A Priori comparisons, we only needed to adjust for the FWER associated with the number of planned comparisons.
+For post hoc comparisons, we need to adjust to not just the comparisons we feel like making, but for all possible comparisons of that type that we could have made (e.g all possible pairwise comparisons or all possible contrasts).

-The Tukey Test is a way of correcting for familywise error when testing all pairwise means.
-You can’t use a Bonferroni correction because not all comparisons are independent.
+The Tukey Test is a way of correcting for FWER when testing pairs of means.
+For our example there are 3 pairs of means to test.
+But you can’t use a Bonferroni correction and divide alphy by 3 because not all comparisons are independent.

 The test is based on the distribution that is expected when you specifically compare the largest and smallest mean.
 If the null hypothesis is true, the probability of a significant t-test for these most extreme means will be quite a bit greater than \(\alpha\), which is the probability of rejecting any random pair of means.